 - Set up robust Access control lists (ACL) – your first line of defense.
 Note, however, that ACL has a scaling issue.
 A rapid increase of temporary ACLs, built to resist a large-scale attack, can have a major performance impact on different router hardware and software, making the overall management rather challenging.
 Thus, it’s best to write several scripts for automatic router configuration and ACL management.

 - Implement black hole scrubbing – a variation of the block hole filtering technique.
 In this case, the traffic is redirected to a different physical interface – a scrubbing center – that can weed out the good traffic from the malicious one.
 A number of software vendors offer such solutions.

 - Real-time DDoS monitoring is a must.
 The best-of-breed tools are now powered with machine learning functionality, meaning their detection accuracy progressively increases over time.

 IoT Network Security

-In 2021, estimates that some 25 billion IoT devices will be connected to telecom networks.
+In 2021, Gartner estimates that some 25 billion IoT devices will be connected to telecom networks.
 Accommodating such an increased volume of data is just one part of the challenge for telecom security though.
 Preventing unauthorized access, securing data transmissions and ensuring smooth monitoring of a much larger attack surface are the key security challenges for telcos.